-Coherent Communication Score: 7
+Coherent Communication Score: 3

 Government policy communication is usually subject to centralized control by the executive branch.
 One of the preoccupations of the executive branch as part of the Fifth Republic is to avoid disagreement or contradiction within the ministerial team, even when coalition governments are in power.
 There have been situations in which ministers expressing divergent views in the media have been forced to resign.
-Under the Hollande administration, the executive branch has demonstrated more leeway in this regard, as Hollande appears to prefer addressing differing views internally rather than have these differences of opinion be subject to external criticism.
+Under the Hollande administration, the executive SGI 2015 | 35 France Report branch gave initially more leeway in this regard, as Hollande appears to prefer addressing differing views internally rather than have these differences of opinion be subject to external criticism.
+However in September 2014, the newly appointed prime minister made clear that he would not accept such public displays of dissent anymore, forcing the president to push out his dissenters.

-The key problems with policy communication in France have come about as a result of the president and his administration's lack of strategic and decisionmaking clarity.
+The key problems with policy communication in France have come about as a result of the president and his administration's lack of strategic and decision-making clarity.
 For example, many of the choices made by President Hollande have not been in line with his campaign pledges (and thus with his party as well as voters' expectations).
 A poor communication of his budget-tightening measures has led to much public criticism.
+A succession of badly managed issues has had tremendous negative effects on policy credibility.
+In spite of repeated changes in the president's communication team, little progress has been made.
+There has never been such an unpopular president who has done so little in terms of introducing structural reforms.
+This rather paradoxical situation can be explained, at least partially, by the awkward style and confusion found in the executive branch's policy communication.